 Fly fishing in Montana is a special experience.
-It is a common pursuit and passion that brings people from all over the world together in the Big Sky state, all hoping to find something in our wild western rivers.
+It is a common pursuit and passion that brings people from all over the world together in the Big Sky state, all hoping to find something in our western rivers.
 For some it is the pursuit of wild trout that brings them to Montana.
-Trout are our target fish species of choice and we consider ourselves lucky to be surrounded by rivers that host healthy and wild populations.
-Rivers like the Yellowstone, Madison, Missouri, and Big Horn are considered near holy waters in any trout fishing circle--- we are lucky to consider them to be our backyard.
+Trout are our target fish species of choice and we consider ourselves lucky to be surrounded by rivers that host such healthy populations.
+Rivers like the Yellowstone, Madison, Missouri, and Big Horn are considered near holy waters in any trout fishing circle.
 For others it is the search for solitude that brings them fly fishing in Montana.
-This makes sense in such a lightly populated state that has so many miles of blue ribbon fishing it would take lifetimes to cover it all.
-I can think of many other great reasons to fly fish in Montana: the pursuit of adventure, the wilderness, the scenery, the dry fly fishing, trophy-sized trout, getting away from the hustle-bustle of the city, spending quality time with friends and family, and even just the simple joy of standing in cold water, breathing in clean mountain air, fly rod in hand.
+This makes sense in such a lightly populated state that has so many miles of blue ribbon fishing; it would take lifetimes to cover it all.
+I can think of many other great reasons to fly fish in Montana: the pursuit of adventure, the wilderness, the scenery, the dry fly fishing, trophy-sized trout, getting away from the hustle-bustle of the city, spending quality time with friends and family, and even just the simple joy of standing in cold water, breathing in mountain air, fly rod in hand.

 The Montana Angling Company is built on the many different reasons to fly fish in Montana.
-We are a Bozeman, Montana based fly fishing outfitting and guide service offering custom fly fishing experience across Montana’s finest trout rivers and streams.
-Our goal is to build your dream fly fishing trip based on what you want in a Montana fly fishing guided trip.
+We are a Bozeman, Montana based fly fishing outfitting and guide service offering custom fly fishing trips across Montana’s finest trout rivers and streams.
+Our goal is to build your dream fly fishing trip based on what you want in a Montana guided fly fishing trip.
 Our guide staff has decades of combined experience fishing all across the state of Montana.
 This insight into where to fish, when to fish, where to stay, how to get there, and how to have a great day of fishing has been earned from time spent guiding, rowing, booking trips for shops, and building a great network of guides that you can count on to work hard every day for you.
 We know everyone has different expectations, desires, and hopes for their guided Montana fly fishing trip.
-The Montana Angling Company is here to make sure you are taken care of and your next guided fly fishing experience in the Big Sky state is your best yet.
+The Montana Angling Company is here to make sure you are taken care of and your next guided fly fishing trip in the Montana is your best trip yet.

 Our Montana fly fishing guides are the literal backbone of the Montana Angling Company.
 With decades of combined experience, we have assembled one of the most patient, knowledgeable, hard working, and good-natured group of fly fishing guides you will find anywhere.
 Our select group of licensed guides and outfitters emphasize safety and customer service above all else.
 Their commitment to their clients is evident in their hard work on the oars, professionalism, and willingness to always go the extra mile to make sure you day on the water is your best fly fishing experience yet.
 All of our guides are capable teachers, that work well with seasoned and beginner anglers alike.
 A lot can be said about this group, but most importantly they are all great people and guides that are passionate about fly fishing in Montana and care about your experience.
 Know you are in good hands with our guide staff on your next guided fly fishing adventure in Montana.